werckme/werckmeister/manual.md

 [... write my own MIDI expression mods]()

 ## Don't be afraid, it's just text
 The Werckmeister language knows only a few statement types.
-It's all about tracks, voices and events.
+It's all about tracks, voices, and events.
 That's it.
-<br>The remaining statment types are just for cofiguration purpose.
+<br>The remaining statement types are just for configuration purposes.

 A basic Werckmeister document will look like this: